Why study Japanese?

 What is studied in Japanese?

-An awareness of the culture and the society of Japan will go hand in hand with language learning as students
+An awareness of the culture and the society of Japan will go hand in hand with language learning as

-relationships with other people, celebrations, weather and seasons, shopping and
+identification and relationships with other people, celebrations, weather and seasons, shopping and

-Students will be given the opportunity to partake in additional activities such as visits to Japanese restaurants,
+Students will be given the opportunity to partake in additional activities such as visits to Japanese

-in Japan and may also be involved in Japanese language competitions.
+to Japanese students in Japan and may also be involved in Japanese language competitions.

 Successful completion of Year 9 and 10 Japanese is a pre-requisite for an optional St Rita’s tour to

 The study of Japanese provides a basis for further work in the language which may lead to vocational

 opportunities.
 As the course strives to develop an appreciation of the Japanese culture, this subject

 also serves to broaden the horizons of participating students.
 The study of a foreign language also

 helps student’s better grasp the structure and beauty of their own language.